cristianodeoliveira/DevOps-Course-Starter/README.md

  - Implemented CI/CD using Terraform as instructed
  - Successfully tested pipeline
  - Removed all non Terraform infra from Azure subscription

+ ### Exercise 14, inclusion of secrets and running the application locally in minikube
+  - run the application in minikube
+  - implemented secrets.yaml
+  - included secret.yaml.template for reference